stanman71/Miranda/app/snowboy/README.md

 - extract the pre-packaged Snowboy binaries (https://github.com/Kitt-AI/snowboy) and rename directory to "snowboy"
 - copy the files of the raspi-version (https://github.com/wanleg/snowboyPi) in the same folder
 - go into the "snowboy" folder
+- change the path settings of the resources folder in "snowboy.py"
 - start "python3 snowboy.py"
 - default hotword is >> snowboy <<